Dera (organisation): Mainstream Sikh deras

-Non-Sikh deras
+Non-mainstream deras

-The non-Sikh deras do not abide by the Sikh Rehyat Maryada.
-Along with the Sikh gurbani, they also recite non-Sikh texts, and some of them also indulge in idol worship.
-Unlike the Sikh deras, where the holy book Guru Granth Sahib is considered as the only current guru, the non-Sikh deras practice devotion towards a contemporary human guru.
+Deras outside the mainstream of Sikihism do not abide by the Sikh Rehyat Maryada.
+Along with the Sikh gurbani, they also recite non-Sikh texts, and some of them also indulge in idol worship, which is forbidden in Sikhism.
+Unlike the mainstream Sikh deras, where the holy book Guru Granth Sahib is considered as the only and final guru, the non-mainstream Sikh deras practice devotion towards a contemporary human guru.

-Some of the major non-Sikh deras include:
+Some of the major non-mainstream Sikh deras include: